Eye surgery claims

 - That your healthcare provider was at fault – known as ‘causation’ in legal terms.

-How do I prove medical negligence?
+How do I prove medical negligence for my eye surgery?

 All medical staff, whether working privately or for the NHS, have a duty of care to protect you.
 You could claim for medical negligence if they neglected to do something, for example:

 - Warn you about the risks of surgery

 - Give you the right medication.